 But it’s not perfect.

 The ScoopFree Ultra can handle a lot, but it usually can’t handle cats with diabetes or kidney disease.
 Silica gel litter has a high absorption capacity, but when it reaches its absorption limit, the liquid has nowhere to go.
 If your cat urinates more than most, saturation is inevitable.
-Combine this with the fact that replacement trays and replacement litter are both high-priced items, and you’ve got an expensive challenge on your hands.
+For this reason, the ScoopFree Ultra is best-suited to single cat homes.

-Instead of buying the disposable litter trays, you may opt to purchase the company’s $49.95 reusable plastic tray and pair it with any silica gel crystal litter.
+One way to save money is by using a reusable tray instead of buying disposable litter trays.
+You may opt to purchase a reusable plastic tray and pair it with any silica gel crystal litter.

 Watch a video review of the PetSafe ScoopFree litter box: